Japan's anti-outing efforts falling short, LGBT advocates say

 "I want the whole prefecture to understand that (outing) can lead to deaths," Gov. Eikei Suzuki of Mie Prefecture told reporters in June when announcing the decision to create the ordinance.

-Mie held its first study meeting in August with representatives of the LGBT community in its move to enforce an explicit ban on outings by April 2021.
-Participants urged that codified punishments be implemented for violations of the ordinance.
+Mie held its first study meeting in August with representatives of the LGBT community in its move to enforce an explicit ban on outing by April 2021.
+Participants urged that codified punishments should be implemented for violations of the ordinance.

 Others are not planning on similar actions, arguing their current regulations provide sufficient protections.